 One of the most important questions asked about the Retirement System's finances is: "Is the Retirement System as a whole better or worse off as a result of the year's activities?"
-The Comparative Statements of Net Assets Available for Benefits and the Comparative Statements of Changes in Net Assets Available for Benefits report information about the Retirement System as a whole and about its activities in a way that helps answer this question.
+The Comparative Statements of Plan Net Position and the Comparative Statements of Changes in Plan Net Position report information about the Retirement System as a whole and about its activities in a way that helps answer this question.
 These statements include all assets and liabilities using the accrual basis of accounting, which is similar to accounting used by private-sector retirement plans.
 All of the current year's revenues and expenses are taken into account regardless of when cash is received or paid.

-These two statements report the Retirement System's net assets and changes in them.
-You can think of the Retirement System's net assets - the difference between assets and liabilities - as one way to measure the Retirement System's financial health, or financial position.
-Over time, increases or decreases in the Retirement System's net assets are one indicator of whether its financial health is improving or deteriorating.
+These two statements report the Retirement System's net position and changes in them.
+You can think of the Retirement System's net position - the difference between assets and liabilities - as one way to measure the Retirement System's financial health, or financial position.
+Over time, increases or decreases in the Retirement System's net position are one indicator of whether its financial health is improving or deteriorating.
 You will also need to consider the actuarial liability or surplus as determined at the first day of each plan year.